 Yes, it's that time again.
-We're just about to have the Fall show so its time to start planning for the Spring 2011 show.
-Once again Kimberly and I will be Co-Chairs of the Conference and we'd like to invite you to submit abstracts for the Spring 2011 SQL Connections conference, to be held in Orlando, March 27th – 30th, 2011.
-Pre-cons will be March 27, post-cons on March 31.
+We're just about to have the Fall show so its time to start planning for the Spring 2012 show.
+Once again Kimberly and I will be Co-Chairs of the Conference and we'd like to invite you to submit abstracts for the Spring 2012 SQL Connections conference, to be held in Las Vegas, March 26th – 29th, 2012.
+Pre-cons will be March 25th, post-cons on March 30th.

-The conference will focus heavily on SQL Server 2008.
-Abstracts are still welcome on best practices for SQL Server 2005 and how to upgrade and migrate applications from SQL Server 200x to SQL Server 2008.
+The conference will focus heavily on SQL Server 2012.
+Abstracts are still welcome on best practices for SQL Server 2005 – 2008 R2 and how to upgrade and migrate applications from SQL Server 200x to SQL Server 2008/2008R2.
 However, we will consider all topics – from design to performance to troubleshooting to architectures to programming.
-Also, we're likely to closely follow our past conference format with three primary themes/tracks: Infrastructure and Scalability, Programming, and Business Intelligence.
-You should aim for the intermediate to advanced audience for any SQL Server 2005 materials and for SQL Server 2008 we'll consider any level – especially depending on the newness of the release.
+You should aim for the intermediate to advanced audience for any SQL Server 2005-2008 R2 materials and for SQL Server 2012 we'll consider any level – especially depending on the newness of the release.

-The tool will be open from now until to October 29th, after which we won't accept any abstracts – no exceptions.
-If you have used this site before and have forgotten your password, you can have your secret word mailed to you.
+The tool will be open from now until to November 1st, after which we won't accept any abstracts – no exceptions.
+If you have used this site before and have forgotten your password, you can have your password emailed to you.
 It's better to do this then to create a new account.

 Please keep the abstracts under 200 words each and in one paragraph.
 Please do not use bulleted items or line breaks, and please use a spell-checker.
 If you have an issue with the site, please follow up with an email to firstname.lastname@example.org.

 Please create a new speaker record (if you haven't submitted before) and submit at least 3 abstracts; however, it will help your chances of being selected if you submit 5 or 6 abstracts.
-Please do not submit abstracts for sessions that you have previously presented at the Spring 2010 show.
+Please do not submit abstracts for sessions that you have previously presented at the Spring 2011 show.
+We must accept a minimum of three of your abstracts for you to be considered as one of the speakers – there are 7 open speaker slots, not including Kimberly and myself.

 What you will get if selected: